 Alt again, then select the relevant boot drive.

 Select Utilities > Disk Utility and select the drive you want to format (be sure, of course, to choose the right one).
-Select Erase, and choose APFS (Excrypted) as the drive format if available3.
+Select Erase, and choose APFS (Excrypted) as the drive format if available4.
 Enter a password for the drive encryption.
-Save the password in the password manager (and note in the Password hint field that it has been saved there if you like).
+Save the password in a password manager (and note in the Password hint field that it has been saved there if you like).
+Exit Disk Utility when complete.

 APFS (Encrypted) versus FileVault